vtog/labGuides/source/ocp/add-node.rst

 The following creates and associates the required objects for the new node and resolves any console errors.

 #.
 Set the variables needed to complete steps.
-Use the node name of the new
+These call come from the new
-   node.
-In my example "host35.lab.local"
+   host.

    .. code-block:: bash

       NODENAME=host35.lab.local
+      NODEMAC=52:54:00:f4:16:35
+      NODEUUID=a3fce101-8d6c-4f74-9145-c8e79415cc84

 #.
 From the cli increase the MachineSet by +1.

-   .. tip:: Check the current number of replicas first.
-This will ensure you
+   .. warning:: Check the current number of replicas first.
+This will ensure
-      set the replicas to a proper number.
+      you set the replicas to a proper number.
 The following command will show "DESIRED" and "CURRENT".
+Be sure to increase the replicas by +1.

+      Not adjusting this correctly will delete existing objects.

       .. code-block:: bash